andyk8872/project3-battleship/README.md

 #### First Time Visitor Goals
 * As a First Time user, I want to easily understand the main purpose of the site.
 * As a first time user, I want to be able to play the game and participate in the experience.
-* As a First Time user, I want to view the website and content clearly on my mobile device.
+* As a First Time user, I want to view the website and content clearly all devices.
 * As a first time user, I want to know when I have make an incorrect input.
 #### Returning Visitor Goals
 * As a Returning user, I want to be able to begin the game quickly.